 A Vulnerability’ is the avenue that a threat uses to reach you and cause you harm.
 If your front door lock is broken, that is a ‘vulnerability’.
 If you can’t shut and lock the front door, your house isn’t secure.
 If you can’t secure the house, the contents and people inside can’t be protected against any external threats.
 A broken front door would be easy to identify.
 The vulnerability isn’t always so easy to spot, however.
 For example, leaving your garden shed door unlocked leaves you vulnerable in several ways.

 A threat is any occurrence that could cause you harm, loss or distress.
 Threats may be imposed on us by crimes such as theft, robbery, burglary and assault by drunks in the street.
-Though this book primarily concentrates on threats that could be imposed on us by criminal activity or accident, we will also probably become aware of other threats, such as fire or flood, and we will address them.
+Threats could be imposed on us by criminal activity or accident, and other threats, such as fire or flood.

 Crime statistics can be quite worrying, but they can help us too.
 For example, look at the crime facts below, from over 10 years ago!